-Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent Houston employees who have experienced workplace retaliation.
+Houston employment lawyers Kalandra Wheeler, Robert J. Wiley, and Julie St. John represent Houston employees who have experienced workplace retaliation.
 In fact, retaliation is one of the biggest violations of law that our Houston office sees.
 What makes retaliation particularly offensive is the fact that in essence it is trying to silence those who have had the courage to take a stand against discrimination.

 Retaliation is illegal under many different laws.
 Title VII of the Civil Rights Act of 1964, Texas Labor Code, American with Disabilities Act, and Age Discrimination in Employment Act are all examples of laws that specifically condemn retaliating against a worker that has stepped up and reported a violation of law.